-The ancillary data packet sequence is explained in Table 80 and Table 81.
+The ancillary data packet sequence is explained in Table 81 and Table 82.
 The nibble output mode is the default mode of output from the ancillary stream when ancillary stream output is enabled.
 This format is in compliance with ITU-R BT.1364.

-The following abbreviations are used in Table 80 and Table 81:
+The following abbreviations are used in Table 81 and Table 82:

-- EP-Even parity for Bit B8 to Bit B2.
-The parity bit's EP is set so that an even number of 1s are in Bit B8 to Bit B2, including the parity bit, B8. - CS-Checksum word.
+- EP-even parity for Bit B8 to Bit B2.
+The EP of the parity bit is set so that an even number of 1s are in Bit B8 to Bit B2, including the parity bit, B8. - CS-checksum word.
 The CS word is used to increase confidence of the integrity of the ancillary data packet from the DID, SDID, and dc through user data-words (UDWs).
-It consists of 10 bits that include the following: a 9-bit calculated value and B9 as the inverse of B8.
+The CS word consists of 10 bits that include a 9-bit calculated value and B9 as the inverse of B8.
 The checksum value B8 to B0 is equal to the nine LSBs of the sum of the nine LSBs of the DID, SDID, and dc, and all UDWs in the packet.
 Prior to the start of the checksum count cycle, all checksum and carry bits are preset to 0.
 Any carry resulting from the checksum count cycle is ignored.

-- ADV7182 - EP-The MSB, B9, is the inverse of EP.
-This ensures that restricted Code 0x00 and Code 0xFF do not occur. - LINE_NUMBER[9:0]-The line number of the line that immediately precedes the ancillary data packet.
+- EP-the MSB, B9, is the inverse of EP, which ensures that restricted Code 0x00 and Code 0xFF do not occur. - LINE_NUMBER[9:0]-the line number of the line that immediately precedes the ancillary data packet.
 The line number is from the numbering system in ITU-R BT.470.
 The line number runs from 1 to 625 in a 625-line system and from 1 to 263 in a 525-line system.
-Note that, due to the vertical delay through the comb filters, the line number on which the packet is output differs from the line number on which the VBI data was sliced. - Data count-The data count specifies the number of UDWs in the ancillary stream for the standard.
+Note that, due to the vertical delay through the comb filters, the line number on which the packet is output differs from the line number on which the VBI data was sliced. - Data count-the data count specifies the number of UDWs in the ancillary stream for the standard.
 The total number of user data-words is four times the data count.
 Padding words can be introduced to make the total number of UDWs divisible by 4.

-Table 80.
+Table 81.
 Ancillary Data in Nibble Output Format

-Table 81.
+Table 82.
 Ancillary Data in Byte Output Format1